 That’s it.
 The Moeller Method is as simple as three different strokes.
 Used in a variety of ways, this Method can be applied to all aspects of playing drums to increase your speed, efficiency, and power.

-From fast quarter note hi-hat patterns, to ghost notes, to complex fills, the Moeller Method will help you achieve new levels of efficiency.
+From fast sixteenth note hi-hat patterns, to ghost notes, to complex fills, the Moeller Method will help you achieve new levels of efficiency.
 Here are some examples of ways you can use the Moeller Method to take your drumming to the next level.

 One of the most common applications of the Moeller Method in contemporary music is to increase speed and efficiency while playing fast hi-hat / ride cymbal patterns.
 Because you’re able to achieve two strokes for the price of one arm movement, your speed and stamina will increase.